tc39/notes/es7/2015-11/nov-18.md

 AWB: that works great for the case, where you want to cast

-AWB: but it breaks the case where you don’t.
+AWB: but it breaks the case where you don't.

 DD: I believe it was a mistake, likely my own mis-understanding.
-I don’t believe it makes sense.
+I don't believe it makes sense.

 DE: zepto took a literal array that and swaped out its constructor.
-If that was new’d it wouldn’t work. `Array['@@species']` create, has two checks. this.constructor if thats not an object, it goes back to the default `ArrayCreate['@@species']` of fallback.
+If that was new'd it wouldn't work. `Array['@@species']` create, has two checks. this.constructor if thats not an object, it goes back to the default `ArrayCreate['@@species']` of fallback.
 The critical original issues (based on the notes) was WebCompat

 YK: @@species has another precednt